High-Energy Density Flows

 We are grateful for the support from DOE Office of Fusion Energy Sciences, the NNSA Stewardship Sciences Academic Alliances, and the National Science Foundation.

-— with Hussein Aluie, Arianna Gleason (SLAC), Riccardo Betti, J. Ryan Rygg, Danae Polsin, Rip Collins, and many others at the Center for Matter at Extreme Pressures (CMAP)
+— with Hussein Aluie, Arianna Gleason (SLAC), Riccardo Betti, J. Ryan Rygg, Danae Polsin, Rip Collins, and many others at the Center for Matter at Atomic Pressures (CMAP)

-Current Students: Nitish Acharya, Afreen Syeda, Kelin Kurzer-Ogul
+Current Students: Nitish Acharya, Afreen Syeda, Kelin Kurzer-Ogul, Hao Yin

 Swimming in Complex Media